Pomona-ITS/HPC-Tech-Tutorials/discovery/ITS/README.md

 http://vcenter6.pomona.edu/

-3. DR
+## 3. DR

 Currently some VMs reside in ITB (Cowart) and some in Gibson which serves as one of the DR locations.
 There is also a remote VM snapshot backup facility in Washington and a Glacier archive in AWS.

-4. Security
+## 4. Security

 Cisco FirePower

-Splunk
+Splunk (going away, too expensive)

-Adding SIEM
+Adding LogRhythm, with possible Kibana viz

+Nessus Pro/Tenable for patching https://nessus.campus.pomona.edu:8834/